HuiPan-Peter/React-Portfolio_HuiPan/README.md

   ![alt text](./src/assets/Contact.png)

-  On my "Resume" page, there are two sections of brief summary about my education and work history. when you click each job title, started with 🔷, a more detailed description will show off.
+  On my "Resume" page, there are two sections of brief summary about my education and work history. when you click each job title, started with 🔷, a more detailed description of duties will show off.
 By the end of the page, you can also download a PDF form of my resume.

   ![alt text](./src/assets/Resume.png)